BIOS1140/BIOS1140.github.io/docs/Exercise9.md

 :::

 So from this PCA, what can we deduce?
-First if all, the cluster we identified earlier are dogs from East Asia.
+First of all, the cluster we identified earlier are dogs from East Asia.
 Similarly, Central Asian, African and European dogs seem to form their own clusters.
 In the original paper, [Shannon et al. (2015)](http://www.pnas.org/content/112/44/13639) suggest that the origin of dog domestication might actually be in Central Asia.
 This is hard to deduce from the PCA but it is clear that there is geographical structure among village dogs.

 ### Eigenvalues